Things to Check Before Starting Your New Generator Set

-After you are satisfied that the engine is running correctly, you may load the engine and run in accordance with the engine operator’s instructions.
+Once satisfied the engine is running correctly, load the engine and run in accordance with the engine operator’s instructions.
 Is the generator on LEVEL hard standing?

-Get acquainted with either the manual start or automatic mains fail panel (referred to as the AMF or ATS panel).
+Read the manual start and automatic mains fail panel.
+Often referred to as the AMF or ATS panel.

 Search – Knowledge Base